lfcexpress/My_Excel_Applications/README.md

         * The Budgeted Balance Sheet
         * The Statement of Cash Flows is missing.
 It's on my to-do list.
     ### Excel tip: turn on the camera option hidden in "Options" under "Quick-Access Toolbar."
 The icon looks like a camera.
-    ### Then, use it to take a picture of the financial statements and place the frame to the left of the input variables.
-This will end the need to scroll down to see the effects of any variable change.
+    ### Then, use it to take a picture of the financial statements and then place the frame to the left of the variables for the imputs.
+This will end the need to scroll down to see the effects of any variable change, then back up to make additional modifications.
     ### I have experience with Excel's PowerPivot and PowerQuery for automation, but it's not on display with this workbook.
+    **If you see an error, please leave me a note**

 ## "InventoryReconciliation_Automation.xlsm".-
+    ### The EMS module for Inventory and the General Ledger are reconciled with the use of formulas only.
-    ### The formulas and the diagrame are mine.
+    ### The formulas and the diagrame are mine (Tab: "Reconcliliation Report").
-    ### The purpose of this worksheet is to demonstrate how to perform reconciliation between two datasets,
-    ### And, to demonstrate how to automate the process.
+    ### The purpose of this worksheet is to demonstrate how to perform reconciliation between two datasets, and to demonstrate how to automate the process.
     ### In real-world conditions, consider this workbook as partial automation because there will always be anomalies that need additional consideration.
+    ### The datasets are samples extracted from the module for Inventory and the module for the General Ledger.
+    **If you see an error in this workbook, please leave me a note**